 According to the Mortgage Bankers Association's latest Commercial/Multifamily Delinquency Report

-, commercial and multifamily mortgage delinquencies in the U.S. remained at a low rate in the final three months of 2018.
+, commercial and multifamily mortgage delinquencies in the U.S. remained low at the end of the first quarter of 2020.

 MBA's quarterly analysis looks at commercial/multifamily delinquency rates for five of the largest investor-groups: commercial banks and thrifts, commercial mortgage-backed securities (CMBS), life insurance companies, Fannie Mae and Freddie Mac.
 Together, these groups hold more than 80 percent of commercial/multifamily mortgage debt outstanding.

-Based on the unpaid principal balance (UPB) of loans, delinquency rates for each group at the end of the fourth quarter were as follows:
+Based on the unpaid principal balance (UPB) of loans, delinquency rates for each group at the end of the first quarter of 2020 were as follows:

-- Banks and thrifts (90 or more days delinquent or in non-accrual): 0.48 percent, unchanged from the third quarter of 2018;
+- Banks and thrifts (90 or more days delinquent or in non-accrual): 0.51 percent, an increase of 0.09 percentage points from the fourth quarter of 2019;